-However, when we complain, our cause might not need change and there is rarely any action.
+However, when we complain, there is rarely any action.
 It’s just a waste of energy.

-Some complaining might lead to bonding as we share mutual dissatisfaction with another person and vent our feeling together, but that too must be controlled and not form the foundation of a friendship.
+Some complaining might lead to bonding as we share mutual dissatisfaction with another person and vent our feelings together, but that too must be controlled and not form the foundation of a friendship.

 I’m glad that you want to work on this because it’s going to bring such an important change in your personality making room for joy and peace.

 Let’s now learn about the 5 main pillars of how to stop complaining:

 Gratitude is, in practice, the antonym of complaining.
 It is a transition where we choose to look at what we can appreciate and feel blessed for instead of what is wrong.
 It is a simple life-altering choice.

 While working on The Attitude of Gratitude Course, I thought over the topic ‘how to stop complaining’ deeply.
 Let me share an excerpt from the lesson Overcoming Obstacles where I talk about this:

 “One obstacle that we often face - is that we complain or have difficulty removing our focus from whatever is wrong instead of the many things that are going okay.

 This stems from negativity bias which not only registers negativity more but also makes us dwell upon it.
 One thing that the realization of this makes me think about is that I’ve called my brain’s bluff, now that I know what it is doing.
 It isn’t controlling me as dominantly now.

 And, another helpful way is to understand why this exists.
 Let’s go back to our origins.
 The negativity bias back then helped us survive.
 Being on the lookout for all potential dangers was what was most important.